This is our review of the very Best Single Coil Pickups for all your guitar requirements.

 Seymour Duncan is a company that’s been in the business for more than 40 years and they’ve never let us down.

-That’s why we’re stoked to say that Seymour Duncan now has their own YJM Fury Stack hum-canceling single-coil pickup
+That’s why we’re stoked to say that Seymour Duncan now has their own YJM Fury Stack hum-cancelling single-coil pickup

 The STK-S10 is a Seymour Duncan original.
 It’s based on an iconic pickup design that works great in any iteration or mix of guitars, amps and effects you can throw at it.